ibm-apiconnect/apic-hybrid-cloud-enablement/docs-and-tools/datapower/DataPower-Config-without-WebGUI.md

 ### Oops *!#^&
-`additionalDomainConfig` is a singleton within each DataPower domain, including `default`.
+`additionalDomainConfig` is a singleton within each DataPower domain.
 Every time you process an `additionalDomainConfig`, you will overwrite the previous.
 The moving finger having writ, cleans the slate.
-- `additionalDomainConfig` for a Single Domain `apiconnect`
+- You have modified a Single Domain `apiconnect` with `additionalDomainConfig`
-  Create and process an empty `additionalDomainConfig`.
-Sample oops file: [362-oops-default-ocp-additionalDomainConfig.yaml](./samples/362-oops-default-ocp-additionalDomainConfig.yaml)
+  Create an empty `additionalDomainConfig` as in sample oops file: [362-oops-apiconnect-ocp-additionalDomainConfig.yaml](./samples/362-oops-apiconnect-ocp-additionalDomainConfig.yaml).
+Process `oc patch` APIConnectCluster CR on OCP.
   ```
   spec:
     gateway:                    <<---- for APIC on OCP
       additionalDomainConfig:
       - name: "apiconnect"
   ```
-- `additionalDomainConfig` for Two Domains `default` & `apiconnect`
+- You have modified Two Domains `default` & `apiconnect` with `additionalDomainConfig`
   Let's assume you wish to remove all settings for `apiconnect` and retain the `web-mgmt` setting for the `default` domain.
-Create and process file: `[415-default-apiconnect-oops-ocp-addlDomainCfg.yaml](./samples/415-default-apiconnect-oops-ocp-addlDomainCfg.yaml)` with:
+Create file similar to [415-oops-default-apiconnect-ocp-addlDomainCfg.yaml](./samples/415-oops-default-apiconnect-ocp-addlDomainCfg.yaml).
+Process `oc patch` APIConnectCluster CR on OCP.
   ```
   # Keep default web-mgmt & remove apiconnect config
   spec: